allomorphy/meterbolic-blogs/src/blog/fasting-and-postprandial-triglycerides.md

 ![Graph 1](/fasting-and-postprandial/graphs-1.png "Mixed meal composition for metabolic profiling")

 There are two main transport forms of fatty acids in the blood.
 1) `Free fatty Acids` (FFA) travel after liberation within adipose tissues through the blood (bound to albumin as a carrier) towards organs that use the FFA as a fuel and 2) `Triglycerides` (TGs) which are made by the liver through esterification, i.e. the bonding of the FFA to a glycerol molecule.
-The insoluble triglyceride is then repackaged into soluble lipoprotein, mainly *VLDL* and also particles.
-This form, as well as the repackaged chylomicron contained fatty acids are triglycerides, comprising the second main type of circulating fats.
+This insoluble triglyceride is then repackaged into soluble lipoprotein, mainly *VLDL* and also into Chylomicrons.

 Below graphs are taken from [^4] and nicely depict lipid and glucose dynamics after three mixed meals over a day.

 ![Graph](/fasting-and-postprandial/graphs.png "Mixed meal composition for metabolic profiling")